silasoyewale10/taskmaster/README.md

 I added database i.e. persistent storage and Room.
 Whe you click on the tasks, it takes you to a detail page that shows the title, body, and state of the clicked task.
 ### Day 5
 I added recyclerview to the all task page and on the click of each task, it shows a toast of title, body, and state.
+### Day 6
+Added dynamo db.
+Able to store and retrieve data from the AWS dynamo database.
+### Day 7
+I added login and sign up.